Alzheimer's Documentary Series

 Who would be the first people you go to to ask about it?

-They guess at it, but they don't know.
+They don't know, they guess at it, but they don't know.

 Other people living with dementia are more help in dealing with your symptoms than anything else.